Justice-Through-Code/spring_2022/lessons/01_command_line/1_command_line_intro.md

 Our steps could be written out like this:

-a.
-Figure out where we are in the file structure.
+a) Figure out where we are in the file structure.

-b.
-Figure out where the `Documents` folder is.
+b) Figure out where the `Documents` folder is.

-c.
-Navigate to the `Documents` folder.
+c) Navigate to the `Documents` folder.

-d.
-Create/name new folder
+d) Create/name new folder

 Let's see how these steps translate to the command line.